Andrew Harris

 One of the mottos past school captain Ed Plant would say at assemblies would be “Just give it a crack.”
 Some of the things I’ve done while overseas have really been outside my comfort zone.
 I’ve hitch-hiked, I’ve couch-surfed – I stayed on the couch of someone I don’t know.
 I’ve been prepared to put myself out there and give it a crack, and I think the times I’ve done that have created the best memories.

-Read Graham Harris' story
+Read Kirk Docker's story